sean-kintone/3D-Kintone-Gallery/docs/workshop-steps.md

 ![images/combine-torus.png](images/combine-torus.png)

+## Build & Upload the customization

-With this, we can save our work, and run kintone-customize-uploader (See the 3D_Gallery_Slides.pdf for more info!) with `npm run start` in your terminal.
+With this, we can save our work and run kintone-customize-uploader!
+(See the [3D_Gallery_Slides.pdf](../3D_Gallery_Slides.pdf) for more info!) with `npm run start` in your terminal.
 Navigate to your app, select the gallery view we created, and enjoy your cool 3D space!

----
+Good luck coding!